 Construction garbage containers are usually measured in cubic yards, and volumes typically range from ten to forty cubic yards.
 A ten-cubic-yard container is twelve feet long, eight feet wide, and four feet deep - much larger than it first appears.
-They are also referred to colloquially in yards.
-A garbage container with a volume of ten cubic yards would be referred to as a ten-yard bin.
+They are also referred to colloquially in yards - a garbage container with a volume of ten cubic yards would be referred to as a ten-yard bin.
 Standard roll up container sizes are 10, 15, 20, 30, and 40 cubic yards.

 Dimensions may vary, but volume is accurate.
-In addition, some markets have non-traditional sizes, such as 12- and 50-yard containers.
+In addition, some markets have non-traditional sizes such as 12- and 50-yard containers.
 A medium-sized bin holds 15 CY of waste and is ideal for larger projects that don't have room to hold a full-size bin on site.
 However, trash bins also have weight limits, so a bin that holds twice the volume won't necessarily have twice the weight.
 If you need to place the garbage container on the street, you must do the necessary paperwork to obtain the permits before signing the rental agreement.
 Once you've figured out what size container you need for your project, the next step is to start the rental process.

 To help you decide which one is right for you, we've broken down the size of each rolling container by dimensions, common uses, and its capacity - equivalent in full-size pickup trucks.
 When renting a dumpster, you'll also want to think about the type of project you're working on and the types of materials you're going to put in the bin.
 In addition to deciding what size of container is right for your project, you should also consider the type of container that will be easiest to use.
 There are several types of garbage containers available, including a rolling bin, commercial, residential, and dumpsters based on the type of waste such as recycling or garden waste.

-For example, to determine if you need a 20 yard, 30 cubic yard, or 40 cubic yard container for your project, you'll need to measure the dimensions of a rolling container.
+To determine if you need a 20 yard, 30 cubic yard, or 40 cubic yard container for your project, you'll need to measure the dimensions of a rolling container.
 Take photos of the area you are going to clean and talk to an experienced construction container rental company before making any decisions.

 To see how much waste the trash can safely hold and therefore dispose of, you will need to cover the volume of the bin in cubic yards.